agentlang-ai/agentlang-docs/docs/concepts/declarative-dataflow.md

 Custom business logic is written in Fractl using Dataflows.
 Each dataflow is a collection of patterns.
 Each pattern is a declarative assertion on the domain that performs a (sometimes, conditional) CRUD operation on entity instance(s), evaluates a function or triggers other events.

-Dataflow patterns are written in a data-oriented syntax in fractl language and are represented by dataflow pattern blocks in the design studio.
+Dataflow patterns are written in a data-oriented syntax in Fractl language and are represented by dataflow pattern blocks in the design studio.

 ## References